-James Madison’s “Memorial and Remonstrance Against Religious Assessments,” a document presented to the Virginia General Assembly in 1785, argued for complete religious liberty and against government support of religion in any form.
-Madison’s target was an assessment bill that would have imposed a general tax on Virginians to pay “teachers of the Christian religion” a modest salary.
-His efforts not only helped defeat the bill, but also created a political climate in Virginia that enabled him to secure passage the next year of the Virginia Statute for Religious Freedom, the first unreserved guarantee of religious liberty and full separation of church and state in U.S. history.
-(Statue of President James Madison located at the Library of Congress James Madison Memorial Building, via USCapitol on Flickr, government work)
+James Madison’s “Memorial and Remonstrance Against Religious Assessments,” presented to the Virginia General Assembly in 1785, argued for complete religious liberty and against government support of religion in any form.
+His efforts created a political climate in Virginia that enabled him to secure passage the next year of the Virginia Statute for Religious Freedom, the first unreserved guarantee of religious liberty and full separation of church and state in U.S. history.
+(Statue of President James Madison located at the Library of Congress James Madison Memorial Building, via USCapitol on Flickr, public domain)

 James Madison’s “Memorial and Remonstrance Against Religious Assessments,” a document presented to the Virginia General Assembly in 1785, argued for complete religious liberty and against government support of religion in any form.